CESSProject/doc-v2/developer/guides/substrate-evm.md

 Referring to the above diagram, starting with #1, **Substrate Signing Account**.
 We use this signing account to sign transactions on the CESS chain.
 This is also our main Substrate account holding our balances.
 This Substrate account has an equivalent EVM-mapping address.
 It is done by calculating the user's public key from its SS58 address and extracting the first 20 bytes of it.

 So with the well-known development account of `Alice`.
-It is an account generated from the mnemonic:
+It is an account generated from the well-known development mnemonic (*don't use this in production*):

 ```
 bottom drive obey lake curtain smoke basket hold race lonely fit walk